joshDynatrace/bug-busters/README.md

 Your mission in this bug finding expedition is to find bugs in the following two applications which are setup to run inside a local Kind Kubernetes cluster:

-- To-Do App
+- To-Do App (Java application)
-- BugZapper Asteroids Style Game
+- BugZapper Asteroids Style Game (Node.js application)

 As part of the journey, you'll utilize Dynatraces Live Debugger and other capabilities to find where the bugs are occuring in the codebase.